cooper/ferret/doc/Keywords.md

 Terminates the current function or method, returning `value`.
 If the return value is omitted or no `return` statement is ever reached, the function yields the return object (`*return`).

+When used within an event callback, it is possible that the provided value will not ultimately be returned by the event call.
+If multiple callbacks have an explicit `return` statement, the value of the lattermost statement will be used.

 ```
 func simple {